-The Bishop is here to support and inspire while we learn together at home.
-Our learning resources bring the WOW moments to you through The Bishop’s collections, interactive science programs and natural history knowledge.
-Here you can explore our printable PDFs and videos with simple activities that families and classrooms can do together.
-These activities can be adapted for a variety of materials and age groups, so make them your own and use the materials you have on hand!
+Our learning resources let you bring the WOW moments home after a visit to The Bishop.
+Here, you can use these printable PDFs and watch videos with simple activities that families and classrooms can do together.
+These activities can be adapted using a variety of materials and age groups, so use the materials you have on hand to make them your own!

 Activities for Early Learners through Grade 2